doozr/guac/README.md

 ```

 Close the connection with the `Close()` method to stop the `Receive()` method
 listening.
-This will force the `Receive()` method to return an error.
-Once an
+This will force the `Receive()` method to close its channel.
+The
-error is received from the Receive method, it is considered terminal.
-Further
+`Receive()` method will close its channel if an error is received.
+This is
-calls will return the same error.
-At this point, create a new connection with
+considered terminal and further calls to receive will immediately return closed
-`WebClient.RealTime()`.
+channels.
+At this point, create a new connection.

 ## Ping Pong